papermerge/documentation/src/Installation/overview.rst

 ------------------

 This component is used to get real time status of OCR processing and it strongly coupled with frontend part.
-In general if you don't frontend, you don't need to deploy websockets server neither.
+In general if you don't plan to use frontend, you don't need to deploy websockets server neither.